-Currently, seven wineries call Horse Heaven Hills home, along with approximately two dozen growers, including the state’s largest (owned by Ste Michelle Estate Wines) and some of its longest-established vineyards (Mercer Ranch Vineyards in 1972, today's Champoux Vineyards).
+Currently, six wineries call Horse Heaven Hills home, along with approximately two dozen growers, including the state’s largest (owned by Ste Michelle Estate Wines) and some of its longest-established vineyards (Champoux Vineyards, formerly Mercer Ranch Vineyards, planted in 1972).
 Viticulturalists find that a predictable drop in October temperatures keeps grapes on their vines a little longer than other areas, allowing full ripening and fuller-flavors in their grapes.
 With 11,731 acres currently planted (as of the end of 2013), Horse Heaven Hills is Washington's second largest wine grape region, behind to much longer established Yakima Valley.

 Premium wineries located elsewhere also use Horse Heaven Hills grapes.
 Some of those wineries include: Andrew Will, Betz Family Winery, Januik Winery, L'Ecole Nº 41, O S (formerly Owen-Sullivan), Soos Creek, Three Rivers, Quilceda Creek Vintners, Woodward Canyon and Washington wineries of Ste Michelle Wine Estates (Col Solare, Columbia Crest, Chateau Ste Michelle and Northstar).